 Simon Pavitt, Marketing Director at the Formula 1 team noted this about the partnership:

 “RideAustin is a true community-led Austin company, pioneering the rides-haring movement in this fantastic city.
 Its innovative strategies resonate wholeheartedly with the Manor Racing approach as the Formula 1 team with a startup mentality and an upstart ambition.
 With a really busy weekend ahead, partners such as Ride Austin and Airbnb really make life easier for us and our supporters.
 We’re really looking forward to making the most out of our time in Austin on and off the racetrack.

-Responding to an opportunity in the highly dynamic ride-sharing sector, Ride Austin have grown from start up to market leader in only 130 days.”
+Responding to an opportunity in the highly dynamic ride-sharing sector, Ride Austin has grown from start-up to market leader in only 130 days.”